nuuuwan/news_lk3_data/README.md

 ### Building high-performing teams: Converting mystery into reality

 *2025-08-20 13:17:42* · [`dailyftlk`](https://www.ft.lk/columns/Building-high-performing-teams-Converting-mystery-into-reality/4-780473) · `en`

+In the face of rapid technological advancements and shifting market demands, organisations must create room for high performance to stay competitive

 In today’s hyper-competitive landscape, high-performance teams, being those elite units that consistently exceed expectations, are an elusive rarity.
 What fuels their relentless drive for excellence has been a subject of much discussion.
 We have been made to believe that there is a mysterious intangible which separates a great team from a good team and that there is an ethereal alchemy of traits and behaviours which combine to produce a binding, collaborative force.